 What are the Solutions for Desertification?

 There is no cure-all solution for desertification and its devastating effects.
 However, this does not mean that it can’t be helped.
-In the year 1994, the United Nations Convention to Combat Desertification (UNCCD) was established in hopes of fighting back against this global crisis.
+In 1994, the United Nations Convention to Combat Desertification (UNCCD) was established in the hopes of fighting back against this global crisis.
 In this convention, 112 countries agreed to a set of Land Degradation Neutrality targets.
 Some examples of existing efforts include collaborating with farmers to protect arable land, rehabilitating degraded land, and more effectively managing water supplies.

 In 2015, the UN General Assembly included Land Degradation Neutrality (LDN) as one of the Sustainable Development Goals.
 This goal aims to avoid land degradation, minimise it in already affected areas, and counteract and offset its effects by rehabilitating land in other regions.

 Sustainable Land Management (SLM) has also been identified as critical to achieving the LDN goal.
-This is centred on striking a balance between maximising land and resource potential and maintaining and improving its productivity and ecological condition.
+This centres on striking a balance between maximising land and resource potential and maintaining and improving its productivity and ecological condition.
 Sustainable Land Management calls for the utilisation of a variety of agricultural techniques beneficial for the health of the land.
 Crop rotation, rotational grazing of livestock, leaving remnants of crops after harvest, are some methods that protect and add to the soil’s nutrients.

 - Arcology. (n.d.).
 Retrieved from Pinterest: https://www.pinterest.com/pin/55028426679963332/

 - Desertification, explained. (n.d.).
 Retrieved from National Geographic: https://www.nationalgeographic.com/environment/habitats/desertification/